Teamwork can, in fact, make the dream work. At least when it comes to workforce development.

 Investing in Continuing Education

 Continuing education can look different from institution to institution.
-Figuring out what will resonate best with students—whether that includes workforce development or not—will be key in defining its success.
+Figuring out what will resonate best with students—whether that includes workforce development—will be key in defining its success.

 Using the right LMS can also help streamline continuing education efforts.

 Find out how Brightspace can provide all the tools your institution will need to deliver a world-class continuing education experience.

 Stay in the know